Overview Comprehensive Plan

 Engaging all students every day to help them achieve their greatest potential as global citizens.

-Global citizens require competencies in problem-solving, communication skills, technology, and teamwork.
+- Global citizens require problem-solving, communication skills, technology, and team competencies work.